 Compare quotes from different insurance companies.

-Go through underwriting, which will include a phone interview and medical exam.
+Go through underwriting, which will include a phone interview, occupational review, and medical exam.

 Accept and sign your policy.

 An ideal disability insurance policy protects your income if an injury or illness prevents you from earning a living.
 If your existing disability plan is lacking, supplemental disability insurance will ensure you’re protected.